Avocado: Regional names

-In Central American, Caribbean Spanish-speaking countries, and Spain it is known by the Mexican Spanish name aguacate, while South American Spanish-speaking countries Argentina, Chile, Perú and Uruguay use a Quechua-derived word, palta.
+In Central American, Caribbean Spanish-speaking countries, and Spain, it is known by the Spanish name aguacate, while Argentina, Chile, Perú and Uruguay use a Quechua-derived word palta.
 In Portuguese, it is abacate.
 The Nahuatl āhuacatl can be compounded with other words, as in ahuacamolli, meaning avocado soup or sauce, from which the Spanish word guacamole derives.

-In Trinidad and Tobago, it is known as 'Zaboca', which is derived from the French Creole, 'l'avocat'.
+In Trinidad and Tobago, it is known as zaboca, which is derived from the French Creole, 'l'avocat'.

 In the United Kingdom the term avocado pear, applied when avocados first became commonly available in the 1960s, is sometimes used.

-Originating as a diminutive in Australian English, a clipped form, avo, has since become a common colloquialism in South Africa and the United Kingdom.
+The clipped form, avo, originating as a diminutive in Australian English, has since become a common colloquialism in South Africa and the United Kingdom.

 It is known as "butter fruit" in parts of India and Hong Kong.

 Cultivation

 Domestication and cultivation history

 Domestication, leading to genetically distinct cultivars, is traditionally believed to have originated in the Tehuacan Valley in the state of Puebla, Mexico.
-However, archaeological findings suggest a much earlier human interaction with the fruit.
+Archaeological findings suggest that humans have consumed avocados for many thousands of years.
 The oldest known avocado remains were discovered at Huaca Prieta, a preceramic site on the northern coast of Peru, where humans were consuming avocados as early as 10,500 years ago.
 This predates other known evidence, such as avocado pits found in Coxcatlan Cave, dating from around 9,000 to 10,000 years ago, which was previously thought to be the oldest discovery of an avocado pit.
-Other caves in the Tehuacan Valley from around the same time period also show early evidence for the presence and consumption of avocado.
+Other caves in the Tehuacan Valley from around the same time period also show early evidence of avocado consumption.

 In addition to early archaeological evidence from Peru, genetic and linguistic research has identified three major domesticated avocado landraces—Guatemalan (quilaoacatl), Mexican (aoacatl), and West Indian (tlacacolaocatl)—which developed in distinct ecological regions of Mesoamerica and Central America.
-The Guatemalan and Mexican landraces originated in the highlands of those countries, while the West Indian landrace is a lowland variety that ranges from Guatemala, Costa Rica, Colombia, Ecuador to Peru, achieving a wide range through human agency before the arrival of the Europeans.
-The three separate landraces were most likely to have already intermingled (Note: Intermingled in a trade or cultural sense, but not necessarily a genetic one.) in pre-Columbian America and were described in the Florentine Codex.
+The Guatemalan and Mexican landraces originated in the highlands of those countries, while the West Indian landrace is a lowland variety found from Guatemala, Costa Rica, Colombia, Ecuador to Peru.
+It was spread widely through human agency before Europeans arrival.
+The three separate landraces had likely intermingled (Note: Intermingled in a trade or cultural sense, but not necessarily a genetic one.) in pre-Columbian America and were described in the Florentine Codex.
 As a result of artificial selection, the fruit and correspondingly the seeds of cultivated avocados became considerably larger relative to their earlier wild forebears millennia before the Columbian exchange.

 The earliest residents of northern coastal Peru were living in temporary camps in an ancient wetland and eating avocados, along with chilies, mollusks, sharks, birds, and sea lions.
 There is additional evidence for avocado use at Norte Chico civilization sites in Peru at Caballo Muerto in Peru from around 3,800 to 4,500 years ago.